nikhilnair31/The-Mass/README.md

 ## To-do

-[ ] Switch door over to open/cloe with E instead of hinge joints [ ] Improve thrown object trajectory
+[ ] Add a locked door shake effect
+[ ] Improve thrown object trajectory
 [ ] Add effects for shower warping
 [ ] Improve effects for barrier (make visible when close and on thrown items impacting)